Are you tired of losing?

 With that said, you need to analyze several different elements of your competitor’s content.

-Long-form content performs well in Google.
+Long-form SEO content tends to perform well in Google.

 Use the keyword density tool from earlier to see the word length of your competitors pages.